-Then came December 31, 2004, when it presented a massive fireworks display to celebrate the building’s opening.
+Then came December 31, 2004.
+When it presented a massive fireworks display to celebrate the building’s opening.

-There’s a lot of thought that went into the building’s design.
-For starters, the eight segments represent a gargantuan bamboo stalk towering over Taiwan.
+The 8 segments represent a gargantuan bamboo stalk towering over Taiwan.
 The number eight symbolizes “prosperity” in Eastern culture.

 The disks mounted on the building represent ancient gold coins.

-And finally, the curled ruyi figures throughout the structure represent heavenly clouds.
+The curled ruyi figures throughout the structure represent heavenly clouds.

-At night you’ll see a different color illuminating the top of the tower.
+From 6 PM to 10 PM you’ll see a different color illuminating the top of the tower.
 The following are what days correlate with the varying colors you’ll see at the top of Taipei’s massive tower: